-2. MD 495 & Durst Road - functional improvements
+2) MD 495 & Durst Road - functional improvements

-PURPOSE/JUSTIFICATION: Casselman mine moves 35 trucks per day making 5 round trips each north along MD 495 and US 219 north to Meyersdale PA, and 5 or 6 trucks per day making 6 round trips north on MD 495 and east on I 68 to Cumberland MD.
+PROJECT DESCRIPTION/PURPOSE AND NEED: Garrett County would like to partner with SHA to solve the current and forestall future problems associated with increased truck volume and size.
+We would like to begin the immediate examination of that intersection, current traffic volume, size, turning ratio and site distance as well as a determination of system preservation needs.
+Casselman Mine moves 35 trucks per day making 5 round trips each north along MD 495 and US 219 north to Meyersdale PA, and 5 or 6 trucks per day making 6 round trips north on MD 495 and east on I 68 to Cumberland MD.
 The current volume has raised some concerns about system preservation for that intersection.
-In addition, Arch Coal, a major supplier with a satellite office in Allegany County, has ceased operations in Allegany County.
-Casselman mine will take on some of that work.
-This will not only increase the volume of trucks, but introduce larger trucks to the operation.
-This increase will be in the near future.
+In addition, Arch Coal, a major supplier with a satellite office in Allegany County, has ceased operations.
+Casselman Mine has taken on some of that work, thereby increasing both the volume of trucks, and introducing larger trucks to the operation.